ranemirusG/toolbox-notes/infosec/privesc.md

 `find / -type f -perm -u=s 2>/dev/null`
 The SUID bit is a special permission in Unix/Linux systems that allows a file to be executed with the permissions of the file's owner rather than the user who executed the file.

+`bash -p`
+The -p persists the permissions, so that it can run as root with SUID- as otherwise bash will sometimes drop the permissions.